Conductors And Insulators - Definition, Examples, Properties, FAQs

 7. Water

 Electrical charges are easily passed through an electric conductor.
-Conductivity refers to conductor's ability to "conduct" electricity.
+Conductivity refers to a conductor's ability to "conduct" electricity.
 These materials provide less "barrier" to the movement of charges.
 Conducting materials facilitate charge transfer by allowing electrons to freely travel through them.

 Properties of Electric Conductors-